camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 # Camunda Process Engine and Spring Boot

-This example demonstrates how to bootstrap the Camunda process engine with [Spring Boot](http://projects.spring.io/spring-boot/).
-You learn
+This example demonstrates how to bootstrap the Camunda Process Engine with [Spring Boot](http://projects.spring.io/spring-boot/).
+You will learn:

 * How to create a POM with the required dependencies,
-* How to configure the process engine via Java Config,
+* How to configure the Process Engine via Java Config,
 * How to create the application class and start a process instance on startup

 The example process looks like: